kyuinHwang/genome-habitat-classification-pipeline/README.md

 ```
 Run -h on either script for detailed options.

+The demo may take a few hours to complete on a standard desktop environment, depending on file I/O performance and the number of genomes processed.
+Due to the large number of BioProject and BioSample records being parsed, the process may take a while — please be patient

 ## Scripts and Libraries

 This pipeline consists of several modular scripts and library files to facilitate genome habitat classification.